 -feel confident to teach safely in any population or environment as well as develop a rich personal practice pursuant to your Dharma.

--be prepared, at the 200-hour level, to work with healthcare providers in bringing yoga into healthcare.
+-be prepared to work with healthcare providers in bringing yoga into healthcare.

 -benefit from our unparalleled ability to connect graduates with an extensive network of healthcare practitioners to support your future career.

 LWYnH Program Objectives

 - Recognize the indications for appropriate use of touch in yoga instruction.

 - Implement teaching methodology suitable for working with healthcare providers to use yoga in healthcare settings.

 - Critically analyze the implications of the science of functional and integrative medicine on yoga lifestyle instruction.

 - Apply the 10 precepts of safe yoga instruction and practice in order to address populations across the lifespan.